jhonny-me/jhonny-me/resume/resume.md

 - Work with global team in different timezones
 - Very standard Jira workflow
 - High Unit test coverage with the power of DependencyInjection
+- Used XCTest-Gherkin for a better UITest readability and abandoned manual QA for features
+- Used LocaStudio for translation strings management

 **Confirmed App** (Swift)